nghin/vacsf.org.mm/src/_posts/articles/2016-12-20-The-Narrow-Path.md

 However this narrow path may prove difficult to those who walk by the flesh.
 As this article attempts to show that the difficulties lie not in trying circumstances, but in the choice that one makes.
 Those who rely on the law, or the works of it, have much to lose like the rich young ruler who met Jesus in Matthew 19:16-22.
 Without works as their trophies they cannot boast from their self righteousness.

-Great accountability lies with the handler of the words.
+Great accountability lies with the handler of Scriptures.
 How have you interpreted biblical concepts such as "the narrow path" to those who sit under your pulpits?
 Are you helping folks to, or preventing them from, entering the Kingdom of God?

 {% include bible-study/bible-study-footer %}